 Frozen yogurt donuts are a healthy way to cool down this summer.
-Both as a fun breakfast or as a mid day snack, your kids will love these healthy treats.
-No more cringing when you hear the song of the ice cream man – you’ll have a freezer full of healthy summer snacks your kids will love.
+As a fun breakfast or as a mid day snack, your kids will love these treats.
+No more cringing when you hear the song of the ice cream man – you’ll have a freezer full of better summer snacks your kids will love.
 Turn these frozen yogurt snacks into a fun summer activity by letting the kids take over.
 With no cooking required, it’s a fun introduction to getting your kids in the kitchen!

 Confession: I love ice cream.
 I spent almost every birthday requesting an ice cream cake – in the middle of December.

-Luckily, my kids inherited this trait.
+Luckily, (?) my kids inherited this trait.
 Their love for ice cream runs deep, y’all.
-Mind you, I’m from New Jersey, so you know it’s a big deal when I’m saying y’all.
-By ‘runs deep’ I mean my oldest knows that about once a week after the baby goes to bed we sneak out and leave daddy at home to go grab ice cream and bring it home.
-You guys, it has become a common scene in his pretend play.
+By ‘runs deep’ I mean my oldest knows that about once a week after the baby goes to bed we sneak out to grab ice cream and bring it home.

-So yeah, the ice cream thing can feel like a major problem sometimes.
-Convincing a 3 year old that no, we don’t get ice cream every. single. day. can be a painful experience to say the least.
-Which is why I try to have fun, healthy options in the freezer to offset tantrums.
+The problem is, convincing a 3 year old that no, we don’t get ice cream every. single. day. can be a painful experience to say the least.
+Which is why I try to have fun, better for you options in the freezer to offset tantrums.

 Enter: frozen yogurt donuts.